Exclusive: Trump considers big 'fine' over China intellectual property theft

 The president said he wanted the United States to have a good relationship with China, but Beijing needed to treat the United States fairly.

-Trump said he would be announcing some kind of action against China over trade and said he would discuss the issue during his State of the Union address on Jan.
+Trump said he would be announcing some kind of action against China over trade and said he would discuss the issue during his State of the Union address to the U.S. Congress on Jan.
 30.

-Asked about the potential for a trade war depending on potential U.S. action over steel, aluminum and solar panels, Trump said he hoped a trade war would not ensue.
+Asked about the potential for a trade war depending on U.S. action over steel, aluminum and solar panels, Trump said he hoped a trade war would not ensue.

 “I don’t think so, I hope not.
 But if there is, there is,” he said.